magepow/magento-2-ajax-cart/README.md

 # Magento2 Ajaxcart
 **Ajax Cart extension** for Magento 2 allows customers Add products to cart easily and quickly without reloading the page.
-Therefore, the extension not only enhances customer shopping experience but also reduce the bounce rate or leave the cart.
+Therefore, the extension not only enhances customer shopping experience but also reduce the bounce rate or leaving the cart.

 ## 1. How to install Magento 2 Ajaxcart
 ### ✓ Install Magepow Ajaxcart via composer (recommend)
 Run the following command in Magento 2 root folder: